 I imagine stuffed away in a drawer is a bunch of important papers.
-One of the packets is your Missouri homeowners insurance policy.
+One of the packets is your homeowners insurance policy.
 If you open it up, one of the first few pages will have several numbers neatly organized.
 This is referred to as your Declarations Page (Dec Page for short).

 From the walls, to your kitchen cabinets, to your toilet.
 These are attached to your home.

 How much will it cost to repair or replace your home in today’s market?

 Do you have a detached garage?
 Maybe a shed in your backyard?
 Or possibly a privacy fence and/or gazebo?

 Detached buildings or structures would be covered under Other Structures.

 Typically, an insurance company will automatically include 10% of what you insure your home for under Other Structures.
 For example, if you insure your home for $200,000.
 You will automatically have $20,000 to protect structures not attached to your home.

 Double check that you have enough coverage for those structures separate from your home.
 You can always increase coverage if necessary.

 Personal Property, also known as contents is all of your clothes, furniture, electronics, dishes, etc.